HCLOpenBMC/documents/design/OCP_multi-host_OEM_implementation.md

 9) If any error response, then write flashing and update is considered as failed.
 10) If no errors, then flashing and firmware update is success.

+## BIOS Update Procedure

+1) User can use custom oem flashing tool "ocp-bicd" daemon in the BMC to do the BIOS Firmware update.
+2) BIOS image path is passing as one of the paramter to the "ocp-bicd" daemon.
+3) ocp-bicd daemon read the image file and calculate the file size.
+4) This daemon sends "Firmware Update"(09h) command to Bridge IC for BIOS update request.
+It sends as IPMB command to Bridge IC.
+5) Bridge-IC will check IPMB packet checksum and ensure data correctness.
+6) If checksum is correct, Bridge IC starts to write BIOS firmware via SPI.
+7) BMC then send 224 bytes per packet to do BIOS update and wait for Bridge IC response or IPMB timeout.
+8) If timeout happens, BMC will re-send the IPMB package.
+The maximum retry is 3 times.
+If retry time reaches 3, the update procedure will stop.
+In this case, user needs to issue update command again to re-initiate update procedure.
+9) After full BIOS Firmware image update is complete, BMC sends “Firmware Verify”(0Ah) command that contents verify offset and data length to Bridge IC.
+10) Bridge IC will then read corresponding image data from BIOS ROM, calculate the data checksum and send the checksum back to BMC.
+11) BMC will check the correctness of the checksum.
+Repeat the process till the whole image was verified.

 ## Alternatives Considered